 - Maximum of 3 draftpicks from each side

-- The deal must correspond the selection rules.
+- The deal must correspond to the rules.

-- The rule "Deal’s fairness" should be met (see below).
+- The rule "Deal fairness" should be met (see below).

-- The team participating in play-off is not able both to offer and accept any new deals till the end of the round which it took part in.
-In other words, for example, if the team lost the round of three matches, it means it can start taking part in deals in 2 days, at the end of the current cup stage.
+- The team participating in play-off is not able to offer and/or accept any new deals til the end of the round which the team played in.
+In other words, for example, if the team lost the round of three matches, it means it can start taking part in deals in 2 days, after the end of the current match stage.